ankostis/jsonschema/docs/creating.rst

     :argument dict meta_schema: the meta schema for the new validator class

-    :argument dict validators: a mapping from validator names to functions that validate the given name.
-Each function should take 4 arguments: a validator instance, the value of the current validator property in the instance being validated, the instance, and the schema.
+    :argument dict checkers: a mapping from checker names to functions that validate the given name.
+Each function should take 4 arguments: a checker instance, the value of the current checker's property in the instance being validated, the instance, and the schema.

     :argument str version: an identifier for the version that this validator